The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: Simulations and methods

 The \XC{} simulation was also used as the reference to generate four `genetically-modified' (GM) ICs using \textsc{genetic} \citep{Roth2016,Rey2018,Stopyra2021}, which allows us to perform targeted alterations to the ICs while retaining, as much as possible, the large-scale structure surrounding the halo.
 The ICs were modified by altering the overdensity of the region in which the halo is embedded at early times, with the goal of modifying the strength of a significant $z \approx 2$ merger.
+These are referred to as the \XXC{}, \XVC{}, \XCX{} and \XCXX{} ICs, in increasing order of the mass of the secondary system involved in the $z\approx2$ merger, with the \XC{} ratio being intermediate between \XVC{} and \XCX{}.
 Complete details on the design of all ICs and the initial suite of VINTERGATAN-GM simulations is provided in \citet{Rey2022} and \citet{Rey2023}, while details of the corresponding IllustrisTNG-GM simulations are provided in \citet{Joshi2025}.
-Note that the \vgn{} \EF{} simulation was only run to $z=0.11$ i.e. $t=12.36$~Gyr due to computational time limitations, and hence it is excluded from results at $z<0.2$ unless stated otherwise.
+Note that the VINTERGATAN \EF{} simulation was only run to $z=0.11$ i.e. $t=12.36$~Gyr due to computational time limitations, and hence it is excluded from results at $z<0.2$ unless stated otherwise.
 Finally, we also generate an additional set of ICs based on the \XC{} ICs, but resulting in an earlier collapsing halo, to study the relative impact of merger history and halo collapse time on our results.
 Due to computational costs, these ICs were only evolved with the IllustrisTNG model, producing the \tng{} \XCEC{} run.
 Hence, we discuss it separately in Section~\ref{sec:resultsHaloFormTimes}, where we study the impact of collapse time and merger history on our results.

 All other ICs were evolved with both galaxy formation models VINTERGATAN and IllustrisTNG (hereafter referred to as \vgn{} and \tng{} respectively).
 In all simulations, we adopt cosmological parameters for a flat $\Lambda$CDM cosmology with $\Omega_{\rm m,0}=0.3139$, $h=0.6727$, $n_{s}=0.9645$ and $\sigma_{8}=0.8440$ \citep{Planck2016}.
 In both sets of simulations, DM is modelled by particles of mass $2\times 10^{5}\MSUN$.
 We provide a brief description of both models here and refer the reader to \citet{Rey2023} and \citet{Joshi2025}, as well as the papers from each of the collaborations that developed them for further details.